2006–07 Ohio State Buckeyes men's basketball team

 The 2006–07 Ohio State Buckeyes men's basketball team represented Ohio State University in the 2006–07 NCAA Division I men's basketball season.
-They were led by their third-year head coach, Thad Matta, and played their home game at the Value City Arena, in Columbus, Ohio as members of the Big Ten Conference.
+The team was led by third-year head coach Thad Matta, and played their home games at the Value City Arena, in Columbus, Ohio as members of the Big Ten Conference.
 They finished the season 35–4, 15–1 in Big Ten play to win the regular season Big Ten championship.
 As the No. 1 seed in the Big Ten tournament, they defeated Michigan, Purdue, and Wisconsin to win the tournament championship.
-As a result, they earned the conference's automatic bid to the NCAA tournament and received a No. 1 seed in the South regional.
+As a result, the team earned the conference's automatic bid to the NCAA tournament, received the No. 1 seed in the South regional, and was the overall top seed of the tournament.
 They defeated Central Connecticut State and Matta's former team, Xavier, to advance to the Sweet Sixteen.
 The Buckeyes then defeated Tennessee and Memphis to advance to the Final Four, their first trip to the Final Four under Matta.
-With a win over Georgetown, they advanced to the National Championship game against Florida.
-Florida led from the start, beating the Buckeyes 84–75 to win the title.
-Of note, the Gators football team also defeated the Buckeyes to win the National Championship in the same year.
+With a win over Georgetown, the team advanced to the national championship game against Florida, where they lost 84–75.
+Of note, the Florida football team also defeated the Buckeyes to win the National Championship in the same year.